Regulations for Use of NYSDEC Managed Lands in Suffolk County

 - Canoeing or other boating is permitted on the Peconic River below Connecticut Avenue and in Tidal Wetlands.

-- Canoeing or other boating for fishing is permitted in all Otis Pike ponds, provided the boater is willing to carry their boat from the designated parking area to the pond.
+- Canoeing or other boating for fishing is permitted in all Otis Pike ponds, except during January, provided the boater is willing to carry their boat from the designated parking area to the pond.

 - Falconry is permitted on Edgewood during the open small game season.

-- Falconry is permitted on Eastport during the small game season except during November, December and weekdays in January.
+- Falconry is permitted on Eastport during the small game season except during November, December and January.

 - Falconry is permitted on Ridge Conservation area from January 1 through the end of the small game season.